 While medications for throat and fever can help alleviate symptoms, there is no specific anti-viral treatment for HFMD or vaccination to prevent it.
 It can take 1 to 2 weeks before your child can return to school, once all the symptoms have cleared up.
 Sufficient hydration and rest is key to recovery.
 If possible, isolate your child from family members and the public as HFMD is highly contagious.

 Practice high standards of personal hygiene and inculcate these habits in your child at all times (regardless of whether your child is infected):

-Washing hands with soap and water before and after eating, and after using the toilet
+- Use soap and water to wash hands before and after eating, as well as after visiting the toilet

 If your child is showing symptoms of HFMD, consult your doctor first for a thorough examination to make the diagnosis.